Adam Newman: Reception

 Muhney's performance in the role, has been met with critical acclaim, having garnered him his first nomination for the Daytime Emmy Award for Outstanding Lead Actor in a Drama Series in 2013.
 Branco referred to him "as the most-talked-about recast in Y&R history" and praised his debut performance on the show.
 Denette Wilford of TV Guide Canada also complimented the actor's portrayal of Adam, saying, "[v]iewers aren't supposed to empathize with him, but his portrayer managed to make it happen—a testament to Muhney."
 Michael Jensen of AfterElton.com wrote that viewers enjoyed the character as portrayed by Muhney.
 The actor said he received both positive and negative reviews from online fans.
 Paulette Cohn of About.com wrote that Adam was one of "daytime's best villains".
 Muhney's onscreen romance with Chelsea has received praise; Zap2it placed them at number three on their "Top 10 Soap Opera Couples of 2012" list.
 Writing for Music Times, Cate Meighan observed that Muhney's performance kept "longtime fans glued to their television", noting that ratings dropped following his exit.

 Upon Grossman's casting in 2019, many discussed his noticeably younger appearance compared to his predecessors.
 Soaps.com editor Lori Wilson discussed this at length, suggesting that Grossman's casting brings the character back to his initial age-range, stating: "Recasting with a noticeably younger actor is a curious choice, but character-wise, a 32-year-old Adam is closer to the character’s real age than the other previous incarnations."
 The following year, the website cited Grossman's casting as one of the all-time best recasts on a soap opera.

+In 2020, Candace Young from Soaps She Knows put Adam on her list of the hottest soap opera villains, saying "Adam Newman has a horrific history of malicious acts and can be as cold and calculating as they come.
+He's a looker though, and his villainy is tempered by the deep love he feels for the women in his life and the underlying pain of his difficult relationship with his father.
+When Adam shows his vulnerable side it's swoon-worthy."
+In 2021, Richard Simms from Soaps She Knows noted how the audience "never took" to Adam's romance to Heather.
+In 2022, Charlie Mason from Soaps She Knows placed Adam 20th on his list of the best 25 characters from The Young and the Restless, commenting "Good and bad have no meaning, really, for Victor's younger son.
+As a result, whether he's been played by Michael Muhney, Justin Hartley or Mark Grossman, we’ve been riveted, poised on the fine line between rooting for and against the schemer."